 2. Discrete Mathematics

-This specialisation centres on the study of forces that influence objects and the results of the movements experienced.
+This specialization centers on studying forces that influence objects, and the results of the movements experienced.

-You will also study statistical mechanics that explore topics such as inference, fluctuations, balance systems, and transportation models.
+You will also study statistical mechanics that explore inference, fluctuations, balance systems, and transportation models.

 4. Measure Theory

-In this specialisation, you will study topics such as the definition of measurable space, measurement steps, integral to size, Lebesgue-Stieltjes and Lebesgue sizes.
+In this specialization, you will study the definition of measurable space, measurement steps, integral to size, Lebesgue-Stieltjes, and Lebesgue sizes.

-This size theory specialisation is widely used in other fields in mathematics, such as geometry, probability theory, dynamic systems and functional analysis.
+This size theory specialization is widely used in other fields of mathematics, such as geometry, probability theory, dynamic systems, and functional analysis.

 5. Fractal Geometry

-You will learn about fractals which are geometric shapes that display the same patterns on all magnification scales that make them look the same when viewed from near or far.
+You will learn about fractals, which are geometric shapes that display the same patterns on all magnification scales, making them look the same when viewed from near or far.

 6. Fluid Dynamics

-You will study ordinary and partial differential equations, basic mechanics and multivariable calculus, managing equations, vortices and many others.
+You will study ordinary and partial differential equations, basic mechanics and multivariable calculus, managing equations, vortices, and more.

-Every university in Malaysia that offers mathematics & statistics majors certainly has its own curriculum which can differ from one another.
+Every university in Malaysia that offers mathematics & statistics majors certainly has its curriculum, which can differ from one another.

 - Linear Algebra